ajdillhoff/personal-site/content/notes/dynamic_programming.md

 </div>
 <!--endtoc-->

+The slides for these lectures notes can be found  [here](/teaching/cse5311/lectures/dynamic_programming.pdf).

 Dynamic programming is a technique for solving problems by breaking them down into simpler subproblems, very much like divide and conquer algorithms.
 One primary difference is that the subproblems are designed in such a way that they do not need to be recomputed.